 U.N. nuclear watchdog admonishes Iran for denying access to two sites

-The U.N. watchdog policing Iran's nuclear deal with major powers admonished Tehran on Tuesday for failing to provide access to two undeclared locations or fully answer its questions about past activities there and at a previously known site.
+The U.N. watchdog policing Iran's troubled nuclear deal with major powers admonished Tehran on Tuesday for failing to answer its questions about past nuclear activities at three sites and for denying it access to two of them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)